sidristij/dotnetbook/book/en/ReferenceTypesVsValueTypes.md

 Console.WriteLine(list[0].Data);
 ```

-This code is correct despite its apparent verbosity.
+This code is correct despite its apparent redundancy.
 The program will output `4` to the console.

 The next example shows what I mean by _“the value of a structure is an entire structure”_: